coralogix/coralogix-aws-serverless/src/lambda-secretLayer/README.md

 ## Coralogx Layer for SSM private_key

-This Serverless application will deploy a lambda layer Only Compatible with NodeJS Runtimes.
+This Lambda Layer allows to store Coralogix Private Key in SSM.

-Choose the AWS Region you want to deploy this
+You will need to deploy one layer per AWS Region you want to use.

+For now its only compatible with **NodeJS** runtimes.